How Hashimoto’s Symptoms change over time + “Flare” up Symptoms

 - Jittery sensation or sensation of "too much energy"

 - Fatigue or episodes of energy swings (up and down)

 - Facial flushing or sensation of warm extremities

 - Heart palpitations or sensation of racing pulse (usually episodic and at night but can occur at any time throughout the day)

-- Weight loss/weight gain accompanied with changes in appetite
+- Weight loss/weight gain accompanied by changes in appetite

 These symptoms do not occur in every patient, however.

-Some patients just have a chronic and continually decline in thyroid hormone throughout time, but some experience these episodes of "ups" and "downs".
+Some patients just have a chronic and continuing decline in thyroid hormone throughout time, but some experience these episodes of "ups" and "downs".